Non-exhaustive list of issues that need to be addressed in Australia…

 Local parks – Local government rates

-> Move the federal government from the Australian Capital Territory to somewhere more uplifting like northern New South Wales or southern Queensland.
+> Move the Australian federal government from the existing Australian Capital Territory in southern New South Wales to the new territory for the Australian federal government to occupy in southern Queensland.

-> Abolish the government of the Australian Capital Territory.
-Abolish the geographic entity of the Australian Capital Territory and divide it into one or more local government areas belonging to the geographic entity of New South Wales.
+> Abolish the existing Australian Capital Territory in southern New South Wales, divide it into one or more Australian local government areas and absorb it into the geographic entity of New South Wales.

-> Convert all roads in Australia to right-hand drive in keeping with the majority of countries in the world.
+> Convert all roads in Australia to right-hand drive in keeping with the majority of countries in the world, which, in my opinion, is the correct side of the road on which to drive.